ardliansyah98/ToDo-List/README.md

 # ToDo Lists
 A Todo Lists app made with flutter.
+Special thanks to Mitch Koko for the detailed tutorials!